GiovanniCasini/IG_unfollow/README.md

 #### Usage

-1. **Download the HTML Files**: Navigate to your Instagram profile, click on the "Following" and "Followers" tabs, and save the HTML of both pages to your computer.
-To do this, open your Instagram profile in your browser.
-Once you've clicked on "Followers," scroll down the window that opens to load all your followers.
-After doing this, press Ctrl-Shift-I to open the HTML code inspection window.
-Right-click on the <html> tag at the top and select "Edit as HTML".
-Then, copy everything (for example with Ctrl-A and Ctrl-C) and paste the content into the file called "followers.html".
-To paste into "followers.html", open this file with any text editor, such as Notepad.
-Repeat the procedure for the "Following" section.
+1. **Download the IG_unfollow Repository**:
+   - Download the contents of this GitHub repository to your local machine.

+2. **Download the HTML Files**:
+   - Open your Instagram profile in your browser.
+   - Click on "Followers" and scroll down to load all your followers.
+   - Press Ctrl-Shift-I to open the HTML code inspection window.
+   - Right-click on the <html> tag at the top and select "Edit as HTML".
+   - Copy everything and paste it into the file called "followers.html".
+   - Repeat the procedure for the "Following" section and paste the result into the file calles "following.html".

+3. **Install Python**:
-2. **Install Python**: If you don't already have Python installed on your machine, you can download and install it from the [official Python website](https://www.python.org/).
+   - If you don't already have Python installed on your machine, download and install it from the [official Python website](https://www.python.org/).

+4. **Install BeautifulSoup**:
-3. **Install BeautifulSoup**: You also need to install the BeautifulSoup library to run this script.
-You can do this using pip, the Python package manager.
+   - Install the BeautifulSoup library using pip, the Python package manager.
 Open a terminal or command prompt and run the following command:
      ```bash
      pip install beautifulsoup4
      ```

+5. **Run the Script**:
+   - Open a terminal or command prompt and navigate to the directory where you downloaded the IG_unfollow repository.
-3. **Run the Script**: Execute the `main.py` script and provide the paths to the HTML files as arguments.
+   - Execute the `main.py` script from the IG_unfollow repository directory, providing the paths to the HTML files as arguments.
      ```bash
      python main.py following.html followers.html
      ```

-4. **Review the Results**: The script will output the usernames of users you follow but who do not follow you back.
+6. **Review the Results**:
+   - The script will output the usernames of users you follow but who do not follow you back.

 #### Requirements